Therapy for Medical Conditions

 If you have a chronic medical problem, you may ask yourself: Why can’t I just see a doctor or medical expert?
 Why bother with therapy?
 The truth is that most chronic conditions are more complex than you might think.
 They are never strictly physical issues.
 There are always emotional, cognitive, and social components that are impossible to untangle on your own, no matter how intelligent you are.

-Here at the Boston Center for Health Psychology and Biofeedback, we want to help you untangle the unseen components that add to your suffering.
+Here at the Boston Center for Health Psychology and Biofeedback, located in downtown Boston, MA, we want to help you untangle the unseen components that add to your suffering.
 We offer you a safe space to process how your chronic condition affects your life and what kind of changes you need to make.
 Most importantly, we want to help you change the relationship you have with your chronic condition in order to reduce the harsh self-talk and fear associated with it and help you fully engage in the life you want to live.

 In sessions together, we will explore the history of your medical condition and look at how your reactions to it have led you to where you are today.
 We cannot offer a cure for your physical symptoms, but we can avoid making those symptoms worse by changing how you respond to them.
 Instead of falling back on unhelpful automatic reactions, we will help you choose deliberate, helpful actions when your health issues are present.